 - Innovative approach to teaching that fosters discovery learning

 - Addresses specific student learning outcomes

-- Uses a variety of approaches to appeal to a variety of students
+- Uses a variety of approaches to appeal to a variety of student learning types

 - Applicability to other areas of instruction